Everyone can benefit from this low-impact cardio option.

-- Pedal at your normal speed and resistance for 1 minute.
+- Pedal at your normal speed and resistance for one minute.

-- Pedal at your normal speed for 1 minute, and increase the resistance one level.
-(So rather than biking at a level 4 resistance, try a level 5.)
+- Pedal at your normal speed for one minute, and increase the resistance one level.
+So rather than biking at a level 4 resistance, try a level 5.

-- Continue alternating—1 minute at your normal resistance, 1 minute at one level higher—for as long as you can.
+- Continue alternating—one minute at your normal resistance, one minute at one level higher—for as long as you can.

 Whether you change the speed or resistance, if it feels too hard at any point, scale back.
 You can always challenge yourself for a few minutes, and then finish the rest of your workout at your normal speed and resistance.
 Every little bit of progress counts.

 SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.